skudlur/pes_asic_class/README.md

 ![rv-gcc](https://github.com/skudlur/pes_asic_class/blob/main/day-1/assets/gcc-march.png)
 ![rv-objd](https://github.com/skudlur/pes_asic_class/blob/main/day-1/assets/gcc-objdump.png)
 ![rv-disasm](https://github.com/skudlur/pes_asic_class/blob/main/day-1/assets/disasm.png)

+- `-O<number>` -> Optimization levels for the compiler.
+Ranges from 0 (lowest optimization) to 3 (highest optimization).
+- `-mabi` -> Denotes the Application Binary Interface (ABI) to be used for the compilation of the program.
+- `-march` -> Denotes the extensions and machine instruction length to be generated.
+- `-o` -> Denotes custom name for the object file.

 - This will give the disassembled code from the C program (sum-1ton.c).
 To put the disassembly in a file, run the following command